Canadian Motorist Fined $118 For Singing While Driving

 Suddenly, he says, he heard the wail of a siren behind him.

-"I was thinking they wanted to pass, but they called on the speaker, 'Please go to the right side,'" he told CTV Montreal.
+"I was thinking they wanted to pass, but they called on the speaker, 'Please go to the right side,' " he told CTV Montreal.
 "I stopped and four police came, two on each side, and checked the inside of the car.
 Then they asked me if I screamed.
-I said, 'No, I was just singing.'"
+I said, 'No, I was just singing.' "

 The police checked his license and registration, and then gave Moalla a $149 ticket ($118 U.S.), for the offense of screaming in public.

-Montreal's police website says the city's noise by-laws vary by borough, but in general, "Noise resulting from cries, clamours, singing, altercations or cursing and any other form of uproar" is among the categories of prohibited noise.
+Montreal's police website says the city's noise bylaws vary by borough, but in general, "Noise resulting from cries, clamours, singing, altercations or cursing and any other form of uproar" is among the categories of prohibited noise.

 Moalla told CTV that he wasn't singing especially loud — just as loud as you would sing if "you are happy and you like this song."

 "I don't know if my voice was very bad and that's why I got the ticket, but I was very shocked," Moalla told the television network.
-"I understand if they are doing their job, they are allowed to check if everything's okay, if I kidnapped someone or if there's danger inside but I would never expect they would give me a ticket for that."
+"I understand if they are doing their job, they are allowed to check if everything's OK, if I kidnapped someone or if there's danger inside but I would never expect they would give me a ticket for that."

 Moalla says he is contesting the ticket.